-This page provides an introduction to the Resource Management Act.
+This page provides an overview of the Resource Management Act 1991 (RMA) and regulations under this Act.

 As well as managing air, soil, fresh water and coastal marine areas, the RMA regulates land use and the provision of infrastructure which are integral components of New Zealand’s planning system.